zepedaj/soleil/docs/source/content/intro.rst

 Soleil -- Lucid Configurations
 ===================================

-|soleil| is a Python object configuration mechanism inspired by Meta's `Hydra <https://hydra.cc/>`_.
+|soleil| is a Python object configuration mechanism inspired by `Meta's Hydra <https://hydra.cc/>`_.
+It's main goal is to provide a Python mechanism for machine learning researchers to assemble flexible experiments in a way that is

+    * *declarative and inheritable*,
+    * *automatically CLI-invokable* and
+    * *intuitively overridable*,

+while fostering  *reusability, code DRYness and separation of concerns*.

 Taming the Curse of *main.py*
 -----------------------------

-|soleil|'s main goal is to provide a Python mechanism for machine learning researchers to assemble flexible experiments in a way that is

-    * *declarative and extensible*,
-    * *automatically CLI-invokable*,
-    * *intuitively overridable* and
-    * *fosters reusability* with
-    * *minimal coding overhead*.

-An example of one such complex system is a machine learning training system, where the different components (model, optimizer, learning rate scheduler, dataset, dataloader, transformations/augmentations, and visualizations) have multiple options each defined by many different parameters.
+Machine learning experiments are often complex systems where the different components (model, optimizer, learning rate scheduler, dataset, dataloader, transformations/augmentations, and visualizations) have multiple options each defined by many different parameters.

 Usually, all of these components are hard-coded into a single *main.py* file with an |argparse| command line interface that uses a global parameter namespace.
 Together, this *main.py*/*argparse* recipe becomes unwieldy, difficult to extend and error-prone, slowing down further research development.